‘Not normal.’ Ex-Cuomo aide details groping allegations

 After shutting the door, “He came back to me and that’s when he put his hand up my blouse and cupped my breast over my bra,” she said.
 “I exactly remember looking down, seeing his hand, which is a large hand, thinking to myself, ‘Oh, my God.
 This is happening.’”

-Asked about the allegation that he had grabbed Commisso’s breast, Cuomo responded, according to a report from the state attorney general: “I would have to lose my mind to do such a thing” to a woman he hardly knew, with multiple staff members around.
+In an interview with investigators with the state attorney general, he said, “I would have to lose my mind to do such a thing" to a woman he hardly knew, with multiple staff members around.

-Cuomo has denied touching any women inappropriately and said the groping encounter never happened.

 The Associated Press does not generally identify alleged victims of sexual misconduct unless they decide to speak out publicly, as Commisso has done.